 Insurance law is confusing.

-Now, just becuase this worked in his case doesn't mean it applies in every case.
+Now, just because this worked in his case doesn't mean it applies in every case.
 And insurance law, like life, often doesn’t make a whole lot of sense.
 We could get into the nitty gritty of the Virginia insurance codes.
-In reality, however, the practice outcome was that there was additional coverage for that individual.
-But you need to deterimine what insurance may apply in yours.
+In reality, however, the practical outcome was that there was additional coverage for that individual.
+But you need to determine what insurance may apply in yours.

 If you’ve been hurt, your goal (and your attorney’s goal) should be to try to find coverage for your claim.
 Of course, it’s not always possible.
 But it’s worth the effort.
 And if it turns out you don’t have enough insurance, my advice is to buy more now for the future.